“I don”t see that my majority…

 This emphasis on craftsmanship offers an important message for lawyers, judges, and legal scholars.
 It suggests that how we reason matters, that careful analysis and thorough argumentation serve purposes beyond merely winning the immediate case.
 Well-crafted legal opinions contribute to a body of doctrine that shapes future decisions and provides stability to the legal system.

 Ruth Bader Ginsburg’s 2016 statement about the durability of her majority opinions provides a window into her understanding of law, judging, and institutional continuity.
 Her confidence wasn’t rooted in arrogance or political power but in her deep knowledge of how the American legal system functions and what makes certain legal doctrines resilient.
+The “i don’t see that my majority quote origin” sentiment encapsulates her belief in the power of reasoned legal analysis to endure through changing times.

 She understood that majority opinions carrying institutional weight and grounded in solid legal reasoning tend to endure across changes in Court composition.
 She knew that the doctrine of stare decisis creates structural advantages for existing precedent.
 She recognized that opinions reflecting broad consensus prove more durable than narrow victories.
 And she had confidence in the quality of her own work—the careful research, thorough analysis, and strategic coalition-building that went into her majority opinions.